iamanigeeit/DDW2023/docs/04-oop/oop.md

 - We create a new object with the name "T2" and speed of 2.
 - We first printed its initial position by access `my_robot._pos` attribute.
 - Then, we iterate four times.
-Since we don't use of the iteration variable, we make use of `_`.
+By convention we use `_` when the iteration variable is not needed.
 - In the iteration, we move up and then move right.
 After each movement, we print the position.

 ## Encapsulation and Properties